-Harry Styles Will Play Prince Eric In 'The Little Mermaid,' Since He's A Perfect Fit — UPDATE
+Harry Styles Was Officially Cast As Prince Eric In 'The Little Mermaid' — UPDATE

 UPDATE: According to reports by Variety and The Wrap, Harry Styles will not be Disney's Prince Eric.
 Individuals close to the film reportedly told The Wrap that while "Styles is a fan of the project," he "respectfully declined" taking on the role.
 According to Variety, "initial reports about his casting were premature" and "the studio has already begun looking at others for the part."
 Apparently, a decision should be made soon.
 Elite Daily reached out to Disney for further comment on the reports, but did not hear back by the time of publication.